Home Exercise Encyclopedia Speed Skaters Exercise

 Requirements to Perform Speed Skaters

-• Open space: At least 5 to 6 feet of room for lateral movement.
+• Open Space: Use at least 5 to 6 feet of lateral space to move safely.

 How to Do Speed Skaters – Step-by-Step Guide

-Begin with your feet hip-width apart, knees slightly bent, and core tight.
+1. Starting Position: Stand tall with feet hip-width apart, knees slightly bent, and c

-Keep alternating sides with a smooth, rhythmic motion.
-Stay low for more intensity and increase speed as your balance improves.
+4. Maintain Flow and Control: Continue alternating sides in a smooth, skating-like motion.
+Stay low for increased intensity and stability.

 Variations to Try

-• Resistance Band Skaters: Use a mini band around your thighs to increase glute activation.
+Resistance Band Skaters: Place a mini resistance band around your thighs to activate the glutes more intensely.

-• Focus on good form before increasing speed or difficulty.
+• Master Form First: Focus on controlled movements before increasing speed or adding resistance.

 Final Thoughts